 There was talk of schools closing, distancing measures being put in place, travel restrictions, a deadly virus sweeping across the world.
 In many ways it felt like we were in a suspended reality.
 Being the eternal optimist that I am, it was incredibly grounding to have discussions with the Solutions for the Planet Board about the dark realities of the situation, how it would dramatically affect the way we not only run the business but transform the way we live our lives.
 In all honesty, it looked fairly bleak at the time.
 Then, along came ‘lockdown’ – for those of us with relatives and friends far away (or even living separately nearby) this meant the hard reality of considerable time without seeing them, and places that were part of our routines, be they leisure centres, cafés, hairdressers, supermarkets or friends’ homes, were closed or off limits.

-On the 18th of March 2020, the week the schools closed their doors to all but key worker children, the Big Ideas Competition 2020 received 153 Big Ideas submissions.
+On the 18 March 2020, the week the schools closed their doors to all but key worker children, the Big Ideas Competition 2020 received 153 Big Ideas submissions.
 Big Ideas full of Hope, Passion, Determination, Excitement, Resilience and Positive Action.
 We at Solutions for the Planet knew that we must find a way to get the submissions reviewed and provide feedback to every single one of the teams.
 We didn’t know what would come next.
 We pivoted the way we traditionally run our shortlisting events, and after delivering a crash course in using Microsoft Teams to over 25 judges, we had a week of intensive virtual shortlisting events.

 I am so incredibly grateful to every one of those judges, who ranged from representatives from our business partners, to university students and entrepreneurs, to members of councils and Directors of companies.
 There was so much re-adjustment happening for everyone in the country during that shortlisting week.
 It was the first week most people were adjusting to working from home, and yet we all came together and read every single one of those 153 Big Ideas, in three days.
 The S4TP team then set about the huge task of collating all the judges’ feedback and writing feedback for every single team, whether shortlisted or not.
 When we, as a team, reflected on those two weeks we were all incredibly grateful to have such a strong sense of purpose: with so much uncertainty around us there was one thing we knew for sure, and that was that these Big Ideas and the teams who’d submitted them deserved our attention.